 Ecommerce email marketing is exactly what it sounds like.
 It’s a marketing strategy that uses email messages to promote products of an online store to potential and/or existing customers.

 In addition to promotional emails, other ways to use this strategy include:

 - Shopping cart abandonment emails

 - Discount code emails

 - Useful content solving customer problems

 - Personalized email, such as on a customer’s birthday

 - New customer email (after their first purchase).

-There is no shortage of pros who have been down the road of email marketing and have hard-won advice to offer about processes such as how to send a welcome email to creating an email template and everything in between.
+There is no shortage of pros who have been down the road of email marketing and have hard-won advice to offer about processes such as how to send a welcome email, create an email template, and everything in between.

 Learning email marketing best practices from the experts and adding in your own experience helps you create a successful email campaign with positive returns.
 Let’s see what eight experts have to say.